srl-labs/learn-srlinux/docs/tutorials/programmability/ansible/using-nokia-srlinux-collection.md

 ## Lab deployment

-If this is not your first tutorial on this site, you rightfully expect to get a [containerlab][clab-install]-based lab provided so that you can follow along with the provided examples.
-The [lab][lab-file] defines two Nokia SR Linux nodes connected over `ethernet-1/1` interfaces.
+If this is not your first tutorial on this site, you rightfully expect to get a [containerlab][clab-install][^1]-based lab provided so that you can follow along with the provided examples.
+The [lab][lab-file] uses Containerlab v0.51.3 and defines two Nokia SR Linux nodes connected over `ethernet-1/1` interfaces.

 [lab-file]: https://github.com/srl-labs/jsonrpc-ansible/blob/main/lab.clab.yml